vic-ma/howtodismantle.github.io/_posts/2024-01-28-SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.md

 ## How to get order details from SAP

-Before we start with SAP related stuff, here's the UI.
-Just some simple text boxes to get the confirmation number from the user and some text box for printin out the data.
+Before we work on the SAP integration, let's first take a look at the UI.
+It's just a text box that gets the confirmation number from the user, and a text box that prints the order number.
 The magic happens behind the button.

 ![image](/assets/2024-01-28/005.png)